Isabela’s Scottish Diamond

 7) R-1 76-99 Known to Exist

-GWI Buttons are Kept as either an Heirloom or Found as a Digger’s Treasure
+GWI & NNT Buttons are either a Family Heirloom or Found as a Digger’s Treasure

 1) A non-excavated button is one that would have been saved as a family heirloom, a keep sake, or was part of a collector’s coin collection.
 Only these buttons hold a market’s premium and should.